Tello Review (2024): Why We Switched From Verizon to Tello

 As a frugal dude, I'm always looking for ways to save money on my daily expenses.
 But I'm also conscious of not cutting out the stuff my family really enjoys.

-I'm a big proponent for not OVERPAYING for your service if you don't have to.
-There's gotta be a way to bring that number down for most people!
+I'm a big proponent of not overpaying for your service if you don't have to.
+There has to be a way to bring that number down for most people!

-After being a loyal Verizon customer for over 20 years, I've been decently satisfied with their service, but the price has seemed consistently higher than the competition.
+After being a loyal Verizon customer for over 20 years, I was satisfied with their service, but the price seemed consistently higher than the competition.
 When I got the opportunity to try out Tello Mobile, I was surprised at what I found.

-In this Tello Review, I'll share what I experienced with their service and how it compared to our Verizon service.
+In this Tello Review, I'll share what I experienced with their service over the past 3 years and how it has compared to our Verizon service.

 What is Tello Mobile?